The School Day

-This school is committed to providing a full and efficient educational experience for all pupils.
+St Leonard's Primary school is committed to providing a full and efficient educational experience for all pupils.
 We are also committed to meeting the DfE (Department for Education) and Devon targets for raising levels of school attendance as set out in the Devon Local Authority Attendance Strategy.
 We believe that if pupils are to benefit from education, excellent attendance is crucial.
 We do all that we can to ensure maximum attendance for all pupils.